-Jarrett (Jarrett Rush, director of content marketing): Today's topic is individual privacy and its relationship to marketing in 2018.
+Jarrett (Jarrett Rush, director of content marketing): Today's topic is individual privacy and its relationship to marketing campaigns today.
 Recent news that Google is tracking locations even when users are specifically turning off location services is another example of big tech companies either collecting our data or using already-collected data in a suspicious way.

 At this point, should we be surprised by the headlines, and what effect are these kinds of stories going to have on our digital lives?
 Or, are we too far down the digital road for them to have much effect at all on how we behave?

 Kady (Kady White, digital account manager): I'm not surprised at all, how many of us actually read service agreements when we opt into a new software or service?
 Companies like Google have been using this type of data for a long time.
 They build their businesses on it.

 Alexis (Alexis Natale, assistant account executive): I agree with Kady.
 I think it was an unspoken "probably happening" concept, but now a harsh reality.

 Katie: (Katie Long, vice president): I think people either feel numb to yet another story about data privacy—or they become paranoid and start protecting their data with everything they have.

 Scott (Scott Baradell, president): Everything you need to know about the future of data security is contained in the movie "Unfriended: Dark Web."

 Jarrett: Can you summarize for us, Scott?

 Scott: "When a 20-something finds a cache of hidden files on his new laptop, he and his friends are unwittingly thrust into the depths of the dark web.
 They soon discover someone has been watching their every move and will go to unimaginable lengths to protect the dark web."